DASPRiD/Formidable/doc/src/mappings.md

 comes with a set of mappings to cover all generic cases.
 These are located in the `DASPRiD\Formidable\Mapping`
 namespace:

-# `ObjectMapping`
+# `ObjectMapping` class

 This mapping handles conversion between PHP objects and sets of values.
-During construction, it takes an array of mappings, where each key corresponds to a POST parameter, and a class name of a form data object, to which the values are mapped to.
-By default, all values are passed to the form data constructor in the order in which they were specified in the object mapping array, and read via reflection from the object.
-This requires that your form data constructor takes the values in exactly that order and that the properties are named the same as the array keys.
+During construction, it takes two arguments:

+* An array of mappings, where each key corresponds to a POST parameter
+* The class name of a form data object, to which the values are mapped

+By default, all values are passed to the form data constructor in the order in which they were specified in the object mapping array, and read via reflection from the form data object.
+This means that your form data constructor *requires the values in exactly the same order* and that the *properties must be named the same as the array keys*.

-You can also pass an `apply()` and `unapply()` callable to the object mapping, which take care of binding and unbinding the object themself.
-The `apply()` callable will again get all parameters in the order in which they were specified during object mapping construction and must return a class of the type specified in the object mapping.
-The `unapply()` method will get the object passed in as single parameter and must return an array with all values, having the same key as within the object mapping.
+Optionally, you can pass an `apply()` and `unapply()` callable, which take care of binding and unbinding the object.

+## Optional `apply()` and `unapply()` callables

+* The `apply()` callable will also *require all parameters in the order in which they were specified* during object mapping construction and must return a class of the type specified in the object mapping.

+* The `unapply()` method will get the object passed in as single parameter and must return an array with all values, having the same key as within the object mapping.

+## Nesting `MappingInterface` values

 You can pass any kind of mapping to the object mapping, as long as it implements the `MappingInterface`.
 You can even have another object mapping as a child.
 This allows you to have more complex value objects.
 To explain how the fields